tjdaley/docassemble-us-tx-family/docs/index.md

 You can save yourself some grief by following these [pointers] in developing your interview.

+# <a name="pointers"></a>COnfiguration

+This module uses some custom [configuration] file variables to control how it operates and what external resources it tries to reference.

 # <a name="toc"></a>Sections of the documentation

 <ul class="interiortoc">